 What skills will I learn from studying Chemistry?

-The skills which students develop whilst studying are transferable and desirable to employers.
-Students will gain skills in: communication and presentation, logical thinking, analysis, creativity, data handling and manipulation, ICT and observation.
+The skills which students develop while studying are transferable and desirable to employers.
+Students will gain skills in; communication and presentation, logical thinking, analysis, creativity, data handling and manipulation, ICT and observation.

 Why study Chemistry?